 At 19 I ran away from higher education, from ‘home’, and from myself.
 I married young and spent the 70’s having a son and a daughter and doing a variety of jobs such as barmaiding, waitressing, routine clerical work, launderette cleaning and – glamour! – being an Avon Lady.
 All simultaneous with being a mum, housewife, chief cook and bottle-washer and generally doing what was expected of a good wife and mother.
 Until, that is, I listened to the words of The Ballad of Lucy Jordan and decided I too wanted to ride through Paris, in a sports car, with the warm wind in my hair.

 Thus began the journey back to myself.
-Initially via the academic route by re-taking previously failed A levels, becoming a full-time ‘mature’ (not sure I was) student of English Language and Literature – and French, so I got to Paris, even if not in a sports car.
+Initially via the academic route by re-taking previously failed A levels, becoming a full-time ‘mature’ (not sure that I was) student of English Language and Literature – and French, so I got to Paris, even if not in a sports car.
 I subsequently took a PGCE in English and Drama and went into teaching: one way to resolve past issues with worse-than-inadequate teachers.
 I haven’t stopped educating myself – in the academic and also much broader sense – since.

 In 1983 I divorced, engaged in my own therapy, and spent ten years teaching, until I left to train to become a counsellor and psychotherapist myself.
 Since then, I have worked in a variety of organisational and personal development settings as psychotherapist, facilitator, trainer, counsellor, mentor, life coach… There are many different titles for what is, fundamentally, the same process: facilitating the development of others to get from where they are to where they want to be.
 Read about the facilitation skills I offer here.

 On my fiftieth birthday I had a powerful synergetic experience whilst walking a labyrinth.
 It was a moment of epiphany, one of Maslow’s “peak experiences” – and I continue to have similar experiences, though not as intense as that first illumination.